Back to series

 Sharon Dirckx

 Sharon Dirckx is a speaker and author whose work focuses on responding to the spiritual and faith-related questions that people ask today.
 She speaks and lectures across the UK and internationally, in workplaces, universities, schools, churches and conferences.
-Her passion is sharing with others how and why the person of Jesus Christ remains as relevant as ever to the pertinent questions of our time.
+Sharon’s passion is sharing with others how and why the person of Jesus Christ remains as relevant as ever to the pertinent questions of our time.
+She wrote the award-winning book entitled: Why?: Looking at God, evil and personal suffering, was the contributor to best-selling author, Lee Strobel’s book and documentary, The Case for Heaven (Zondervan 2021), and most recently wrote Broken Planet, scientifically answering questions about natural disasters.
 Dirckx has a Ph.D. in brain imaging from the University of Cambridge.

 COPYRIGHT: This publication is published by C.S.
 Lewis Institute; 8001 Braddock Road, Suite 301; Springfield, VA 22151.
 Portions of the publication may be reproduced for noncommercial, local church or ministry use without prior permission.
 Electronic copies of the PDF files may be duplicated and transmitted via e-mail for personal and church use.
 Articles may not be modified without prior written permission of the Institute.
 For questions, contact the Institute: 703.914.5602 or email us.